Iryna Venediktova: Diplomatic activity

-On November 17, 2022, by the Decree of the President of Ukraine Volodymyr Zelensky No. 786/2022Iryna Venediktova was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to the Swiss Confederation.
+On 17 November 2022, by the Decree of the President Zelenskyy (No. 786/2022) Venediktova was appointed Ambassador Extraordinary and Plenipotentiary of Ukraine to the Swiss Confederation.

-On December 19, 2022, she handed copies of letters of credence to the Federal Ministry of Foreign Affairs of Switzerland.
-January 10, 2023 – handed over letters of credence to the President of the Swiss Confederation, Alain Berset.
+On 19 December 2022, she handed copies of letters of credence to the Federal Ministry of Foreign Affairs of Switzerland.
+10 January 2023 – handed over letters of credence to the President of the Swiss Confederation, Alain Berset.

-Since April 28, 2023 – Ambassador Extraordinary and Plenipotentiary of Ukraine to the Principality of Liechtenstein concurrently.
+Since 28 April 2023, concurrently she became Ambassador Extraordinary and Plenipotentiary of Ukraine to the Principality of Liechtenstein.

-As part of her diplomatic mission, Iryna Venediktova is systematically engaged in the development of Ukrainian-Swiss relations at the highest level.
-In particular, meetings of the President of Ukraine Volodymyr Zelenskyy with the Presidents of Switzerland Alain Berse in 2023 and Viola Amherd in 2024 were organized as part of bilateral visits and at events at international venues.
-The official visit of the President of Ukraine to Switzerland took place in January 2024.
+As part of her diplomatic mission, Venediktova is systematically engaged in the development of Ukrainian-Swiss relations at the highest level.
+In particular, the official meetings of President Zelenskyy with the Presidents of Switzerland, Alain Berset (in 2023) and Viola Amherd (in 2024), were organised as part of bilateral visits and at events at international venues.

-Thanks to the strengthening of inter-parliamentary ties between Ukraine and Switzerland, the Chairman of the Verkhovna Rada of Ukraine Ruslan Stefanchuk visited Switzerland regarding cooperation and support of Ukraine in the context of Russian aggression.
+Thanks to the strengthening of inter-parliamentary ties between Ukraine and Switzerland, the Chairman of the Verkhovna Rada, Ruslan Stefanchuk, visited Switzerland regarding cooperation and support of Ukraine in the context of Russian aggression.
 The ambassador also facilitated the hosting of the 4th Ukrainian Forum in the Parliament of Switzerland, where the important issues of strengthening sanctions against Russia and humanitarian aid to Ukraine were considered.

-Switzerland publicly supported the Peace Formula of the President of Ukraine Volodymyr Zelenskyy and took an active part in its implementation by hosting the Global Peace Summit in June 2024, which brought together representatives of more than 100 states and international organizations.
+Switzerland publicly supported the Peace Formula of President Zelenskyy and took an active part in its implementation by hosting the Global Peace Summit in June 2024, which brought together representatives of more than 100 states and international organisations.

 Thanks to the efforts of the Ukrainian ambassador, in January 2024, the Swiss government adopted a new Foreign Policy Strategy for 2024-2027, where Ukraine is designated as a priority country for the first time.

-Since the beginning of Iryna Venediktova's work, Switzerland has repeatedly adopted decisions on financial assistance to Ukraine.
+Since the beginning of Venediktova's work, Switzerland has repeatedly adopted decisions on financial assistance to Ukraine.
 Moreover, in April 2024, the Swiss government decided to allocate 5 billion Swiss francs to support the reconstruction of Ukraine till 2036.

-Ambassador of Ukraine Iryna Venediktova, in cooperation with Switzerland and Liechtenstein, is actively working to increase pressure of sanctions on Russia.
+Venediktova, in cooperation with Switzerland and Liechtenstein, is actively working to increase pressure of sanctions on Russia.
 Assets worth more than 14 billion Swiss francs were frozen, that includes seized real estate, vehicles and other assets.

 Thanks to the efforts of the Ukrainian embassy, Switzerland currently plays a leading role in assisting Ukraine in humanitarian demining.
 In September 2023, the Swiss Federal Council decided to allocate 100 million Swiss francs for this purpose.
 During 2022-2023, Bern has already allocated 15.2 million Swiss francs as an aid for humanitarian demining.

-As Ambassador to the Principality of Liechtenstein, Iryna Venediktova contributed to the appointment, as the Honorary Consul of Ukraine in Liechtenstein, of David Karl Yandrasits, and on June 27, 2024, opened the Honorary Consulate of Ukraine in the city of Vaduz.
+As Ambassador to the Principality of Liechtenstein, Venediktova contributed to the appointment, as the Honorary Consul of Ukraine in Liechtenstein, of David Karl Yandrasits, and on 27 June 2024, opened the Honorary Consulate of Ukraine in the city of Vaduz.